tzdaniel9/Javascript/MathAlgorithms/README.md

-to run these tests please use this command "node filename.js" eg summation.js
+to run these tests please use this command "node filename.js" eg node summation.js